Why Is Human Resources Important? A Guide for Small Businesses

 1. Administration & Compliance

 HR is responsible for administering the benefits you put in place.
 From healthcare and retirement plans to time off and flexible work schedules, your HR department keeps track of all employee benefits, some of which have laws that must be followed.
-They also regularly review the benefits offered and develop strategies to add new benefits and update existing ones, all while keeping new expenses to a minimum.
+This includes monitoring benefit plans, introducing new ones, and making cost-efficient updates.
+Learn more about the major types of benefits that you can offer to your employees.

 There’s an abundance of employment laws your company needs to adhere to, from at-will employment to various federal, state, and local regulations.
 It is simply an enormous task to ensure your company is compliant with all relevant laws.

-Your HR team will need to ensure your company complies with:
+Your HR team will conduct a compliance audit to ensure your company complies with:

 - Minimum wage laws